-Your preference may depend in part on whether or not you’re a morning person.
-If you need extra sleep in morning, your routine may not include time for a shower, especially when you add in dealing with wet hair.
+Your preference may depend in part on whether or not you're a morning person.
+If you need extra sleep in the morning, your routine may not include time for a shower, especially when you add in dealing with wet hair.
 And if you have trouble falling asleep at bedtime, your nighttime process may be helped by a shower.

 Most of the science, it seems, falls on the side of the shower at night camp for two main reasons: Cleaning your skin and helping you fall asleep faster.

-If you’re an allergy sufferer, a night shower is best to wash pollen off your skin and hair before you try to go to sleep.
+If you're an allergy sufferer, a night shower is best to wash pollen or other allergens off your skin and hair before you try to go to sleep.
 Or for the months of March and April, you could just strip down and shower as soon as you walk in the door every evening.

-But a shower at night affects your circadian rhythm, too, in good way.
+But a shower at night affects your circadian rhythm, too, in a good way.
 Sleep experts note that a nighttime shower changes your body temperature in a way that may help you get to sleep faster and more easily.

 Your body temperature tends to be highest during the day, when you're active.
 But as bedtime approaches, you start to feel sleepy and your body temperature drops.
 If you take a warm shower about an hour to 90 minutes before your bedtime, your temperature will rise briefly, then fall more quickly after you get out of the shower.
 That effect helps you go to sleep faster, so it's a good trick to try if you have a hard time falling asleep.